schollz/gatherum/README.md

 ### ~~documentation~~

-### install
+### download

 ```
 ;install https://github.com/schollz/infinitedigits
 ```

-make sure to restart, as there are lots of engines here!
+make sure to restart, as there are several engines here that require re-compiling.
 ### license

 MIT